 In order for immunizations to be effective, they must be given on a schedule.
 It is okay to receive vaccines later than scheduled, but not earlier than scheduled.
 The vaccination will still be effective once the series is complete.
 If you are unable to get a vaccination during the time frame that was recommended, it is important you get the vaccine as soon as possible.

-Given that UHCS services are currently being offered remotely, how should I submit my health report?
+How should I submit my health report?

-At this time, UHCS staff are working off site.
-As such, please do not mail your completed University Health Report form to the office or attempt to drop it off in person.
+Please do not mail your completed University Health Report form to the office or attempt to drop it off in person.
 Instead, please return it to UHCS in one of the following ways*:

 - Fax it to: 617.373.2601 (Please include a cover sheet)